 Pride Parade in New York City.
 DVSROSS.
 CC BY 2.0

-As the birthplace of Pride, New York City is an iconic destination to enjoy Pride festivities on June 30th, 2024.
-On this day, the streets are filled with rainbows as the Pride March and other Pride celebrations commence.
+As the birthplace of Pride, New York City is an iconic destination to enjoy Pride festivities.
+Throughout the month of June, a host of events, parties and demonstrations will take place under the theme “Rise Up: Pride in Protest.”
+On June 29, the streets of Manhattan will be filled with rainbows as the Pride March closes out the month.

 6. San Francisco, U.S.A